| [Back

 the poet no doubt wanted to fill.
 In Notes he shifts again between aural qualities,

-in this case in an undated poem, and the prosaic:
+in this case in an undated poem, and the prosaic: Winter

 The

-tops of marsh grass stick up above the 12-foot tide.
+tops of marsh grassstick up

 In